scientific-tool-set/scitos/README.md

 ---

-### 1. Autobiographical Interview Scoring
+### 1. AIS – Autobiographical Interview Scoring
 #### 1.1 Background
-AI is a method to tease apart the forms of memory that contribute to a participant's description of a remembered past event.
+Autobiographical Interviews (AI) are a method to tease apart the forms of memory that contribute to a participant's description of a remembered past event.
 Discrete units of information are parsed and classified as either internal (i.e. episodic) or external (i.e. non-episodic).
 See for reference: [Aging and autobiographical memory; Levine et al. 2002](http://www.ncbi.nlm.nih.gov/pubmed/12507363).

 It is a useful instrument for quantifying personal remote memory retrieval e.g. in younger/older adults or in patients.